yuseok-kim-edushare/PDF-Image-converter-for-PB/README.md

 - `dpi`: Optional.
 DPI value for the output image (default: 300)

 for `ConvertPdfToImageWithPageNames` method required some additional parameters:
 - `totalPagesNumber`: Total number of pages in the PDF
 - `pageNames`: Array of page names for the output images

+for `ConvertPdfToImageWithPageNamesAndOutputPaths` method required these parameters:
+- `outputPaths`: Array of output directory paths for each page
+- `totalPagesNumber`: Total number of pages in the PDF
+- `pageNames`: Array of page names for the output images